rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-23-const-if-match.md

 ## What's next?

 This change will allow a great number of standard library functions to be made `const`.
-If you like, you can help with this process!
-There's a [list of numeric functions][const-int] that can be constified with little effort.
-Be aware that things move slowly in the standard library, and it's always best to have a concrete use case that demonstrates why this *particular* function needs to be callable in a const context.
+You can help with this process!
+To get started, here's a [list of numeric functions][const-int] that can be constified with little effort.

 Personally, I've looked forward to this feature for a long time, and I can't wait to start playing with it.
 If you feel the same, I would greatly